private-octopus/c4/doc/c4-design.md

   have changed, and we reenter the `startup` phase.

 By exception, we will always push at 25% in the `pig war` mode.

-## Monitor min RTT

-Delay based algorithm like CWND rely on a correct estimate of the min RTT.
-They will naturally discover a reduction in the min RTT, but detecting an increase in the max RTT is difficult.
-There are know failure mode when multiple delay based connection compete, in particular the "late comer advantage".
-The connections ensure that their min RTT is valid by entering a `slowdown` period, during which they set CWND to half the nominal value.

-Some applications exhibit periods of natural slow down.
-This is the case for example of multimedia applications, when they only send differentially encoded frames.
-Natural slow down is detected if an application sends less than half the nominal CWND during a period.

-The connection will enter a slowdown period if at least 5 seconds have passed since the last forced or natural slowdown.
-The measurement of min RTT in the period that follows the slowdown is considered a "clean" measurement.
-If two consecutive slowdown periods are followed by clean measurements larger than the current min RTT, we detect and RTT change and reset the connection.
-If not, we just continue normal processing.

-A slowdown period corresponds to a reduction in offered traffic.
-If multiple connections are competing for the same bottleneck, each of those connections may experience cleaner RTT measurements, leading to equalization of the `min_RTT` observed by these connections.

-TODO: we may add a `post-slowdown` state, lasting one round trip after the end of slowdown.
-Any change in RTT caused by the `slowdown` would happen in that state.
-After `post-slowdown`, we would re-enter `startup` if the delay for 2 slowdown periods exceeds the `min_RTT`, or simply move back to cruising if it did not.

 ## Supporting Application Limited Connections